-- on the space for the barcode.

-- flaps, overlaps, and rough textures.

-- Never put staples through a barcode or its Quiet Zones.

-- Never fold a symbol around a corner.

-- Never place a symbol under a package flap.

-- distribution
+- Never position the barcode on the item in an area with inadequate space.
+Do not let the other graphics encroach on the space for the barcode. - Never place barcodes, including Quiet Zones, on perforations, die-cuts, seams, ridges, edges, tight curves, folds, flaps, overlaps, and rough textures. - Never put staples through a barcode or its Quiet Zones. - Never fold a symbol around a corner. - Never place a symbol under a package flap. - Barcodes used for production control purposes should be obstructed wherever possible before entering general distribution